usnistgov/800-63-3/sp800-63-3/cover.md

 The components of identity assurance detailed in these guidelines are as follows:

->**MG: I generally think of robustness as being about the ability to properly function even in the event of errors.
-Is that what we want here, or are we looking for something more like ability to mitigate risk?**

-* **IAL** refers to the robustness of the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific claimant.
+* **IAL** refers to the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific claimant.
-* **AAL** refers to the robustness of the authentication process itself.
+* **AAL** refers to the authentication process itself.
-* **FAL** refers to the robustness of the assertion protocol utilized in a federated environment to communicate authentication and attribute information (if applicable) to a relying party.
+* **FAL** refers to the assertion protocol utilized in a federated environment to communicate authentication and attribute information (if applicable) to a relying party.

 The separation of these categories provides agencies flexibility in the identity solutions they choose and increases the ability to include privacy-enhancing techniques as fundamental elements of identity systems at any assurance level.
 For example, these guidelines support scenarios that will allow pseudonymous interactions even when strong, multifactor authenticators are used.
 In addition, these guidelines encourage minimizing the dissemination of identifying information by requiring federated identity providers to support a range of options for querying data, such as asserting whether an indivdual is older than a certain age rather than querying the entire date of birth.
 While many agency use cases will require individuals to be fully identified, these guidelines encourage pseudonymous access to government digital services wherever possible.